 Why Automotive Engineering at Lawrence Tech?

-As an automotive engineering student at Lawrence Tech, you will have the advantage of studying at a leading university for this type of program.
-Not only does Lawrence Tech have a unique and historic relationship with automotive and manufacturing industries, it is also committed to the future technology of transportation.
-Lawrence Tech was the first university in the nation to offer a course in hybrid electric vehicles and routinely draws upon the knowledge of professionals who are working on tomorrow’s cars today.
-These industry experts regularly give lectures on complex topics ranging from fuel cells to vehicle control strategies.
+Lawrence Tech is committed to the future technology of transportation.
+The first university in the nation to offer a course in hybrid electric vehicles, LTU routinely draws upon the knowledge of professionals who are working on tomorrow’s cars today.

 Your 30-credit-hour program consists of: